-Ontario is one of the provinces of Canada.
+Ontario is one of Canada’s provinces.
 It is a diverse and charming land to explore.
 Ontario is home to lush green boreal forests, the frozen Northern Tundra region, the pristine Great Lakes, and beautiful rivers in Ontario.
-These make the land an impressive Canadian tourist spot.

 1. Rivers in Ontario